Skip to content

 This framework makes extensive use of object oriented subclassing with the help of Python 3's ABC library.
 It is a good idea to review Python 3's support for base classes with abstract methods before proceeding.
 It also makes sporadic use of Python 3's Data Classes.
 It also supports defining callback classes, and customizing a trainer by providing it with a list of custom callback classes.

-Configuration parameters#
+Configuration Parameters

-All configuration parameters are globally accessed using the Singleton Config class globally (found in config.py).
-They are read from a configuration file when the clients and the servers launch, and the configuration file follows the YAML format for the sake of simplicity and readability.
-These parameters include parameters specific to the dataset, data distribution, trainer, the federated learning algorithm, server configuration, and cross-silo training.
+All configuration parameters are globally accessed using the Singleton Config class (found in config.py).
+They are read from a configuration file when the clients and the servers launch, and the configuration file follows the TOML format for the sake of simplicity and readability.

 Either a command-line argument (-c or --config) or an environment variable config_file can be used to specify the location of the configuration file.
-Use Config() anywhere in the framework to access these configuration parameters.

-Extensible modules#
+Extensible Modules

 This framework breaks commonly shared components in a federated learning training workload into extensible modules that are as independent as possible.

-Data sources#
+Data Sources

 A Datasource instance is used to obtain the dataset, labels, and any data augmentation.
-For example, the PyTorch DataLoader class in torch.utils.data can be used to load the MNIST dataset; Datasets classes in the HuggingFace framework can also be used as a data source to load datasets.
+For example, the DataLoader class in torch.utils.data can be used to load the MNIST dataset; Datasets classes in the HuggingFace framework can also be used as a data source to load datasets.

 A data source must subclass the Datasource abstract base classes in datasources/base.py.
 This class may use third-party frameworks to load datasets, and may add additional functionality to support build-in transformations.